 For details of the awards and the nomination process, please click the links below.
-Nominations for both awards close on August 31, 2016.
+Nominations for all awards close on August 31, 2017.

 Carolyn Dieleman has been instrumental in shaping the field of ESL in Alberta.
 Her work has helped to create a professional environment founded on the implementation and sharing of new ideas, new approaches and innovative programs.